RamiRami96/Gadat/README.md

 - **Husky**: Git hooks for pre-commit validation
 - **TypeScript**: Strong typing throughout

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run tests and linting
-5. Submit a pull request

-## 📄 License

 This project is for educational and portfolio purposes.

 ---